wandb/docs/docs/guides/registry/intro.md

 <details>
 <summary>Example</summary>

-Copy and paste the proceeding code snippet to log and link a psuedo model artifact called `my_model.txt` to the Models registry inside W&B Registry.
+The proceeding code sample logs and link a pseudo model artifact called `my_model.txt` to a registry called "Models".

 1. First, initialize a run.
-The run, and the artifacts we log to it, will appear in a project called "registry_quickstart".
+The run, and the artifacts logged to it, appear in a project called "registry_quickstart".
-2. For demonstrative purposes, simulate logging model metrics that occur during a training run
+2. For demonstrative purposes, simulate logging model metrics that occur during a training run.
-3. For demonstrative purposes, create a mock model file
+3. For demonstrative purposes, create a mock model file.
 4. Next, log the simulated model file to the run as an artifact called "gemma-finetuned-3twsov9e".
 Note that, because we want to link the artifact to the Models registry(next step), that we specify `"model"` as the artifact's type (`type="model"`).
 5. Lastly, link the artifact to a registry called "quickstart-collection" within the Models registry.
+Ensure to provide the entity of your organization for the `org_entity` variable.

+Copy and paste the proceeding code snippet into a Jupyter notebook or Python script:

 ```python showLineNumbers